Lucas, Kansas: Education

 The community is served by Sylvan–Lucas USD 299 public school district.
 Prior to 2010, it was served by Russell County USD 407.

 Lucas High School served the community until 1977.
 Lucas and Luray schools then united forming Lucas-Luray schools.
 In 2010, Lucas-Luray was united with Sylvan Unified schools to form Sylvan-Lucas Unified.
 The district operates one school in the city: Lucas-Sylvan Unified Elementary School (Grades K-6).
 Local students in Grades 7-12 attend school in Sylvan Grove.

 The Lucas High School mascot was Lucas Demons.
 Lucas-Luray High School mascot was Lucas-Luray Cougars.
 Sylvan-Lucas is the Mustangs.

 Infrastructure

 Transportation

 K-18, an east-west route, approaches Lucas from the west, then turns southeast along the eastern side of the city.
 K-232, also known as the Post Rock Scenic Byway, a north-south route, terminates at its junction with K-18 southeast of the city.

 Lucas Airport is located immediately east of the city.
 Publicly owned, it has one 2900' asphalt runway and is used for general aviation.

 Utilities

 The City of Lucas provides electricity to local residents.
 Wilson Telephone provides landline telephone service and offers cable television and internet access.
-Most residents use natural gas for heating fuel; service is provided by Kansas Gas Service.
+Most residents use methane gas provided by Kansas Gas Service for heating fuel.